 Building the largest pyramid in the world

-The origins and stages of the constructions are still a point of debate for archaeologists.
+The origins and stages of the constructions are still a point of debate among archaeologists.
 However, we do know that the pyramid features six layers built on top of each other, like a Russian doll.
-As civilizations came and passed, they subsequently built on top of what was already laid down.
-The Aztecs were therefore not the original builders — in fact, the construction started more than a thousand years before the Aztecs emerged.
-The builders also took advantage of the natural topography: while the surrounding area basically consists of hills and mountains, the pyramid itself rests on a flat plateau.
+As civilizations came and went, they subsequently built on top of what was already laid down.
+The Aztecs were therefore not the original builders — in fact, the construction started more than a thousand years before the Aztecs emerged, presumably around 300 B.C.

 At this particular site, adobe bricks were made by mixing mud with materials such as straw or sand and smoothed out to allow decorations and paintings.
 Adobe can become mushy and falter in rainy climates, but in dry, hot climates they can last for thousands of years, as was the case here.
 The tropical jungle also offered plenty of raw material, rich in organic material.

 The arrival of the conquistadors